jpvantassel/hvsrpy/README.md

 - A fully-automated frequency-domain window-rejection algorithm, which allows spurious time windows to be removed in a repeatable and expedient manner.
-- A log-normal distribution for the fundemental site frequency (`f0`) so the uncertainty in `f0` can be represented consistently regardless of whether it is described in terms of frequency or period.
+- A log-normal distribution for the fundamental site frequency (`f0`) so the uncertainty in `f0` can be represented consistently regardless of whether it is described in terms of frequency or period.
 - Combining the two horizontal components using the geometric mean.